wannesm/adsphd/README.md

     make realclean             # clean + also remove {ps,pdf} files
     make figurelist            # Print out the names of all figures that are effectively used in ./chapters/chapterX/chapterX.tex
+    make cover                 # Generate a separate pdf the cover

 **Creating a chapter directory**: